CodeLikeAGirlBook/Electronics-Kit/Supplies.md

 If you'd prefer to use amazon.com, stay tuned, I'm in the process of creating a list there as well.

-Ps. this isn't on the official list, but that virtual Sense-hat from Chapter 5?
+PS this isn't on the official list, but that virtual Sense-hat from Chapter 5?
 [Here's the real thing](https://www.amazon.com/RASPBERRY-PI-RASPBERRYPI-SENSEHAT-Raspberry-Orientation-Temperature/dp/B014HDG74S).